jlmelville/smallvis/docs/umap.md

 optimization. t-SNE results have also been updated to use DBD results for comparison.

+*Update February 20, 2018*: The UMAP and t-UMAP results have been regenerated using DBD instead of L-BFGS and progressively reduced perplexity, to be more consistent with t-SNE and nt-UMAP.
+Fortunately, the final preservation values and plots are quite similar, so no conclusions have changed.

 [UMAP](https://github.com/lmcinnes/umap)
 (Uniform Manifold Approximation and Projection) is a dimensionality reduction method based on reducing the cross-entropy between two fuzzy sets.